Evidlo/passhole/MANUAL.rst

 init [-h] [--name NAME] [--database DATABASE] [--password PASSWORD] [--keyfile KEYFILE]
     Create a new database.
 You will be prompted for the database password and whether or not to use a keyfile.
 See --database and --keyfile to initialize in a non-default location.

+eval [-h] [--json] CODE
+    Evaluate CODE as Python code.
+Variable ``kp`` is in scope for accessing the database.  ``ag`` is also available as shorthand for ``operator.attrgetter``.
+If --json is provided, CODE will be evaluated and should be an expression which returns a JSON-serializable result.
+Otherwise, CODE is executed and the printing is left up to the user (the ``json`` library is in scope for serialization.)

 dump [-h]
     Pretty print database XML to console.
 Passwords will appear in plaintext.